-Past reviewers can see all 1-on-1s that were conducted while he/she was the reviewer.
-Once the reviewer is changed, all 1-on-1s will be held with the new reviewer.
+Past reviewers can see all 1-on-1s that were conducted while they were the reviewer.
+Once the reviewer is changed, all automatic 1-on-1s will be held with the new reviewer.
 Going forward, past reviewers will not be able to see new 1-on-1 agendas.
-Currently, 1-on-1s are private to the reporter and reviewer only.
+1-on-1s are private to the two 1-on-1 participants.

-For more information on using the 1-on-1 agenda, see this article.
+For more information on using the 1-on-1 agenda, check out our "Use the 1-on-1 agenda" Help Center article.

 Past reviewers will maintain visibility into private objectives that were created by their previous direct reports.
 To clarify, if a direct report creates a private objective, their current reviewer has visibility into the private objective by default.
 When the reviewer is changed, that past reviewer still has visibility into the private objective, unless the direct report (objective owner) edits the visibility settings of the objective.
 The direct report (objective owner) can remove their past reviewer's visibility into the objective.